-The County offers an Employee Assistance (EAP) benefit for employees and their dependents.
+The County offers an Employee Assistance (EAP) benefit for employees and their dependents (as outlined in section VII).
 The EAP provides confidential assessment, referral and short-term counseling for employees who need or request it.
 If an EAP referral to a treatment provider outside the EAP is necessary, costs may be covered by the employee's medical insurance; but the cost of such outside services is the employee's responsibility.